nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 }
 ```

-The key thing to note is the third argument in the invocation of our base's constructor is our observable:
+The key thing to note is that the third argument in the invocation of our base's constructor is our observable:

 ```cpp
 base_t(segment, name, build_observable())
 ```

-The observable argument to the constructor contains an empty default value, allowing stage authors to later define the observable by calling the `set_source_observable` method; the constructor could instead be written as:
+The observable argument to the constructor contains an empty default value, allowing stage authors to later define the observable by calling the `set_source_observable` method.
+The constructor could instead be written as:

 ```cpp
 base_t(segment, name)